 The glue required overnight to dry, but the sticker ornaments could be hung on the tree immediately.
 Plus, the foam ornaments were nice and light for hanging on the tree (or mailing to grandparents).

 Beaded Christmas Ornaments

-The girls have had fun with pony beads and pipe cleaners at other events, so I tried to show them how to do some Christmas crafts.
+The girls have enjoyed using pony beads and pipe cleaners at other events, so I tried to show them how to do some easy Christmas crafts.
 They had fun, although they mostly just strung beads on a pipe cleaner to make a “rainbow” or whatever they felt like.
 Sunshine did attempt to make a candy cane, and strung about a dozen red and white beads before she got tired of that and began adding other colours to her strings.
 I got this idea from Make and Takes, who has further instructions.

-I also helped Sunshine make the beaded Christmas star ornament.
+I helped Sunshine make the beaded Christmas star ornament.